edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 In this tutorial we're going to build a documentation chatbot with `Next.js <https://nextjs.org/>`_, `OpenAI <https://openai.com/>`_ and EdgeDB.

-Here is how the final result looks like: // todo provide video.
+Here is what the final result looks like: // todo provide video.

 Before we start let's understand how it all works
 -------------------------------------------------